Kevinrivas96/JSFrameworks_ReactJS/Demo/CineSearch_Demo/README.md

     Shortcut: o + enter to open the browser to this port!

-Step 2: Create a new component
+Step 2: Create a new component MovieListHeading.jsx

-    MovieListHeading.jsx will highlight the sections of videos to the user.
+    This component will highlight the sections of videos to the user.

     1. Import react as a dependency;